braeden-kelly/cm25-fsstepfuawer/02-api-routes-and-auth.md

 (Again, don't worry about what this database is doing (I assure you it's unremarkable / possibly horrifying), the important thing is that we passed data through a header that we can read on the other end.)

 🏃**Try it:** Login and logout a few times.
 Hopefully it all still works!
 The unique "users" in this not-realistic simulation are actually ID'ed by a hash of the email and password 🙈, so try the same email and password to see your data persist.
 (Again, please don't do this in real life!)

-## Bonus
-- For an app like this, it'd probably be more appropriate to allow it to be viewed unauthenticated, and then enable the Profile tab and favoriting capability once logged in.
-There could be a log in button on the Home tab that then pushes the `login` route onto the outer stack, which is then popped off once login is complete.
-It's not a small lift, but worth a try if you'd like an extra challenge.
-Tips:
-  - Use the `useAuth()` hook to read the `authToken` and hide elements like the Profile tab and favorite button.
-Hiding tabs works differently in Expo Router (use a `null` `href` prop): https://docs.expo.dev/router/advanced/tabs/#advanced.
-  - The transparent modal technique used in Module 01 would work great for the login screen on web.

 ## See the solution
 Switch to branch: `02-api-routes-solution`